About the Sanford-Hill Piano Series

 The Series was originally titled the Sanford Piano Series to honor Sibyl Sanford - a professional artist, author, and philanthropist – and her generous gift, which made the series possible.
 In 2011 the series unveiled its new name and welcomed a second donor, Ford Hill, a close friend of Sibyl Sanford and WWU Music Associate Professor Emeritus of Piano.
 That same year, the College of Fine and Performing Arts purchased a brand new 9’ Steinway Concert Grand - which was named after Ford Hill – for its Performing Arts Center Concert Hall, home of the Sanford–Hill Piano Series.

-Since its inception, the series has hosted legendary pianists and rising stars including Ian Parker, Orion Weiss, Charlie Albright, Di Wu, and The Anderson & Roe Piano Duo.
-This season marks the 10th Anniversary for the Sanford-Hill Piano Series.
-To celebrate this important milestone, we are honored to present concerts with three outstanding gold medalists from around the world.
+Since its inception, the series has hosted legendary pianists and rising stars including Ian Parker, Orion Weiss, Charlie Albright, Di Wu, The Anderson & Roe Piano Duo, Jonathan Biss, and Beatrice Rana among many other luminescent players.
 We invite you to join us as we share our passion for piano and continue our mission of providing access for all to the arts.

 Sibyl Sanford's college degrees were earned in the visual arts - with a BA in Art from Colby College and a Teaching Certificate in Art Education from Western Washington University - and she has for over 20 years had a distinguished career as a painting instructor and a professional watercolorist.
 Her paintings reflect her love of nature, her connection to the world around her, and her reverence for life.
 In 2008, Sibyl published a book, "Painting the Spirit Within," which was awarded a silver medal for the Living Now Book Award, presented to books that inspire.